 Protocol

 To begin, open the envelope containing the concealed randomization [1] and prepare the correct active or sham device [2].
 Hand the device over to the blinded investigator [3].
+This step was recorded in separated shots

 WIDE: Talent accesses the envelopes AUTHORS: Please do not forget to film this establishing shot.
-Ensure that this is filmed as a WIDE angle shot
+Ensure that this is filmed as a WIDE angle shot 1 shot

 Talent and the correct device.
+2 shot

-Talent handles the device to the blinded investigator. .
-AUTHORS: Please blindfold anyone as a representative action of this shot
+Talent handles the device to the blinded investigator.
+Another shot AUTHORS: Please blindfold anyone as a representative action of this shot

 Use the electronic format capture system or REDCap (Red-cap) to collect the data for this study, with the subject [1].